tlinq/benchmark-performance/README.md

 The scatterchart shows the relative performance between the new and the old versions of the software for each individual benchmark

-The table shows the median relative performance for different types of operations
+The table shows the median relative performance for different types of operations Clicking a row in the table will show a table with the benchmarking tests associated to that specific group

 The dropdown menues lets the user select suites and groups of benchmark to be highlighted in the scatterchart and table

 #### Basis of the project